Effective heat rash treatment and prevention

 Be sure your baby is drinking enough fluids to stay hydrated, let any excess moisture on their skin air dry, and wipe off any lotions or creams that have been used.

-When the weather is hot and humid, stay in the shade or air conditioning and keep your sleeping area cool and well ventilated.
-Plus, avoid thick ointments and lotions that can clog your pores and any drying body soaps that contain dyes or fragrances.
-The important thing to remember is all heat related illnesses are preventable.
+When the weather is hot and humid, stay in the shade or air conditioning and keep your sleeping area cool and well-ventilated.
+Avoid thick ointments and lotions that can clog your pores; instead, opt for a lighter moisturizer during the summer months.
+Body soaps that contain dyes or fragrances can also dry out the skin, making heat rash worse.
+The important thing to remember is all heat-related illnesses are preventable.

 In most cases, heat rashes will clear up on their own within days.
-However, you should see your doctor if your rash gets worse, or if you notice signs of infection.
+However, you should see a healthcare provider if your rash gets worse or you notice signs of infection.
 This can include:

 • Increased swelling, pain, redness, or warmth around the affected area